 How to choose a bidet

 Bidets are not that familiar to most Americans, so choosing the right one for you may prove to be harder than you think.
 The first thing to consider is money.
-Although a bidet will save you money in the long run (on the cost of toilet paper), they aren’t a drop in the bucket.
+Although a bidet will save you money in the long run (on the toilet paper cost), they aren’t a drop in the bucket.
 A whole unit can cost upwards of $1,000, and the toilet seats aren’t cheap either.
 The price of the bidet toilet seat or actual bidet is dependent on quite a few factors.
 The first factor is electric or non-electric.
-Almost all bidets that are on the cheap side are non-electric and, therefore, run based on the water pressure in your home.
-Electric bidets are packed with features such as heated seats, increased water pressure that is adjustable, ambient noise that muffles the sounds of nature, and more.
+Almost all bidets on the cheap side are non-electric and, therefore, run based on the water pressure in your home.
+Electric bidets are packed with heated seats, increased adjustable water pressure, ambient noise that muffles nature’s sounds, and more.
 Most electric units also come with a remote.

 The second factor is water temperature.
-Almost all bidets offer heated water because cold water on sensitive areas is a no-no. However, the time it takes for the water to come up to a comfortable temperature is the main issue here.
-Some models have their own tank that holds warm water while other models use your house’s water heater to get the job done.
+Almost all bidets offer heated water because cold water on sensitive areas is a no-no. However, the time it takes for the water to come up to a comfortable temperature is the main issue.
+Some models have their own tank that holds warm water, while other models use your house’s water heater to get the job done.

 Self-cleaning nozzles are the next factor to consider.
 Having the ability to clean the nozzle before using it is a nice feature and feels more sanitary overall.
-Since some splashing occurs inside the toilet bowl when using it, being able to quickly rinse the nozzle is a definite positive.
+Since some splashing occurs inside the toilet bowl when using it, the ability to quickly rinse the nozzle definitely positive.

 Next comes the question of attachment, full seat, or entire fixture.
 Most attachment bidets are mechanical.
 If you don’t want an attachment hanging off the side of your toilet, a seat is the way to go.
-Seats are more expensive than attachments, but some of them offer additional features such as heated seats and slow-close lids.
-When it comes to a whole fixture, though way more expensive than an attachment or seat, the features are unparalleled.
-Most of them have heater water and seat with adjustable levels for each, adjustable water pressure, slow-close lid, electronic controls in the form a remote or attached side panel, a nozzle (or multiple nozzles) that has adjustable positions, and more.
+Seats are more expensive than attachments, but some offer additional features such as heated seats and slow-close lids.
+Though way more expensive than an attachment or seat, the features are unparalleled when it comes to a whole fixture.
+Most of them have heater water and seat with adjustable levels for each, adjustable water pressure, slow-close lid, electronic controls in the form of a remote or attached side panel, a nozzle (or multiple nozzles) that has adjustable positions, and more.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.